marko-knoebl/slides/sections/react-05-typescript-for-react/10-basics-en.md

-# TypeScript Basics
+# TypeScript for React

 <!-- closely realated content in presentations typescript and react-->

-## TypeScript
+## TypeScript for React

-TypeScript: popular alternative to _JavaScript_
+majority of React projects will use _TypeScript_ instead of _JavaScript_

-supports _static typing_ → better autocompletion and error detection
+_static typing_ → better autocompletion and error detection

-## Static Typing
+## Static typing

 data types may be _specified explicitly_ by the developer or _inferred_ by the development invironment